 - LED Controller Firmware built using the Arduino platform

-- DuPont-style jumper wires and hot glue, obviously
+- DuPont-style jumper wires and hot glue

 Battery Charger + Booster